bendyarm/leo/grammar/README.md

 Go to: _[postfix-expression](#user-content-postfix-expression), [unary-expression](#user-content-unary-expression)_;

+Next in expression precedence is casting. cast-expression = unary-expression
+                / cast-expression %s"as" integer-type

 Next in the operator precedence is exponentiation, following mathematical practice.
 The current rule below makes exponentiation right-associative,